Loading South-Korea Ecookbook

 Soups and stews

 Again, the amount of soups and stews you’re likely to encounter in South Korea is ridiculous, and the difference between soup and stew might not always be clear.
 Soups are known as guk or tang, while jjigae usually means stew.
 You’ll find soups and stews made with vegetables, kimchi, seafood, meat, tofu, noodles, and more, sometimes all at once.
-We recommend experimenting to see what you like (and being careful if you have food allergies).
+Noodles

 Noodles are popular in South Korea.
 Look out for naengmyeon, a thin and chewy buckwheat noodle served in an ice cold beef broth – a Korean speciality.
-The recipe of the broth can vary heavily from place to place, so you might need to try a few before you find your favourite.
+The recipe of the broth can vary heavily from place to place.
 You’ll also find japchae (yam noodles fried with vegetables, beef, and/or dumplings), ramyeon (Korea’s spicy answer to ramen, served with kimchi), and u-dong (thick wheat noodles similar to Japanese udon).

 Seafood